pavanjoshi12/Banking/docs/getting-started.md

 ## Welcome to Open Banking!

+With the digital transformation of financial services, collaboration is key to delivery of smart, secure, agile, relevant electronic experiences.
+Financial institutions are entering this era with momentum and the opportunity to leverage open banking and APIs to reimagine a new digital future.
+Learn how to manage this transformation.

 To help get you started, we’ve put together a few resources to help you learn about how to integrate with Open Banking.

 ## Intro to our resources